DrSammyD/portaldocs/portal-sdk/templates/portalfx-create.md

 {"gitdown": "include-section", "file": "../../../src/SDK/AcceptanceTests/Extensions/SamplesExtension/Extension/Client/V1/Create/EngineV3/ViewModels/CreateEngineBladeViewModel.ts", "section": "config#specDropDown"}

 #### Additional/custom validation to the ARM fields
 Sometimes you need to add extra validation on any of the previous ARM fields.
-For instance, you might want to check with you RP/backend to make sure that the selected location is available in certain cirqumstances.
+For instance, you might want to check with you RP/backend to make sure that the selected location is available in certain circumstances.
 To do that, just add a custom validator like you would do with any regular form field.
-Exmaple:
+Example:

 ```ts
 // The locations drop down.